PylonApps/potato/README.md

 If you use the code in `autodelete.ts` Pylon will autodelete potatoes of a user when they leave your server to save the limited amount of kv keys (256).
 Again put this in a seperate file and import it if you want to use.
 It also has the option to log when someone leaves, to remove that feature remove the lines that have been marked as "Only necessary if you want to send a message when a user leaves"

 # Port to slash commands
 The potato economy has also been ported to slash commands, a new discord feature.
-If you'd rather use this version do what you would do with `potato.ts` but with `potato_slash.ts`
+If you'd rather use this version do what you would do with `potato.ts` but with `potato_slash.ts`. mAke sure to not use the normal potato system if you decide to use the slash command version

 **Changes**